drocheam/optrace/docs/source/usage/gui.rst

 Property Viewer
 #######################

-The property viewer provides an interactive tree view to the following properties:
+The property viewer provides an interactive tree view of:

 * properties about the rays/points currently shown
 * cardinal points and other paraxial properties of the lenses and the whole lens setup